zkxs/puzzle-game-design/docs/_drafts/outer-wilds.md

 The gist: Unlock all the docks, then do cinder

 1. Setup
-   1. Go to Hidden Gorge, drop elevator at Endless Canyon dock, deathwarp
+   1. Go to Hidden Gorge, use invisible bridge to drop elevator at Endless Canyon dock, deathwarp
+   2. Go back into Endless Canyon, use secret passage to extinguish lights, deathwarp
-   2. Go to River Lowlands, open Shrouded Woodlands dock, deathwarp
+   3. Go to River Lowlands, open Shrouded Woodlands dock, deathwarp
 2. Go to Cinder Isles (Island Tower), die at fire
 3. Execute The Run
    1. Do Starlit Cove archive (low risk)